angular/angular/aio/content/guide/docs-style-guide.md

 You'll find many such files among the samples in the Angular documentation.

-Remember to exclude these files from plunkers by listing them in the `plnkr.json` as illustrated here.
+Remember to exclude these files from stackblitz by listing them in the `stackblitz.json` as illustrated here.

 <code-example
-  path="docs-style-guide/plnkr.json"
+  path="docs-style-guide/stackblitz.json"
-  title="plnkr.json"></code-example>
+  title="stackblitz.json"></code-example>

 {@a live-examples}
 ## Live examples

-By adding `<live-example>` to the page you generate links that run sample code in the Plunker live coding environment and download that code to the reader's file system.
+By adding `<live-example>` to the page you generate links that run sample code in the Stackblitz live coding environment and download that code to the reader's file system.

-Live examples (AKA "plunkers") are defined by one or more `plnkr.json` files in the root of a code sample folder.
-Each sample folder usually has a single unnamed definition file, the default `plnkr.json`.
+Live examples (AKA "stackblitz") are defined by one or more `stackblitz.json` files in the root of a code sample folder.
+Each sample folder usually has a single unnamed definition file, the default `stackblitz.json`.

 <div class="l-sub-section">

-You can create additional, named definition files in the form `name.plnkr.json`.
+You can create additional, named definition files in the form `name.stackblitz.json`.
 See `content/examples/testing` for examples.

-The schema for a `plnkr.json` hasn't been documented yet but looking at the `plnkr.json` files in the example folders should tell you most of what you need to know.
+The schema for a `stackblitz.json` hasn't been documented yet but looking at the `stackblitz.json` files in the example folders should tell you most of what you need to know.

 </div>